-The Editing section enables you to specify editing behaviour in XMLSpy.
+The Editing section enables you to specify editing behavior in XMLSpy.

 While editing documents, XMLSpy provides intelligent editing based on these settings.
-You can also customize various aspects of the Entry Helper behavior in this pane.
+You can customize various aspects of entry helper behavior in this pane, including the order in which items appear in the entry helpers.
 The customization settings made here will be applied when relevant to the file type being edited.
 For example, the option to load entry helpers on opening the file and sorting attributes will not be applicable to DTD or XQuery documents.

 The Auto-complete option automatically adds unambiguous structural components.
 For example, when the closing angular bracket of the start tag of an element is entered, then the end tag of that element is automatically added if this option is enabled.

 In Text View, Auto-completion and entry helpers can be disabled if a file is bigger than the size specified in the Disable Auto-completion combo box.
 This is useful if you wish to speed up the editing of large files and can do without the auto-completion feature and entry helpers.
 If the file size is bigger than that specified for this option, then the Text View context menu contains a toggle command for switching on and off Auto-completion and entry helper use.
 So you can always switch these editing aids on and off at any time during editing (in the event of files having a size greater than the size specified for this option).
 If the value specified for this option is smaller than the size of the opened file, locations indicated in error messages will not correctly correspond to the location in Text View.